shirazkn/grasp_diffusion/macos_instructions.md

-Here's how to get the environment running on MacOS Sonoma:
+Here's how to get the environment running on MacOS Sonoma.
+You may skip these instructions and `source macos_setup.sh` at your own risk!

 ### Set up the environment
 - `conda env create -f environment.yml && conda activate se3dif_env`